 - Withdrawable: The individual needs to be able to withdraw consent at any time, and must be told of that right prior to giving consent.
 In short: it should be as easy to withdraw consent as it is to give it.

-If you’d like more information about what constitutes consent, the ICO set up a comprehensive guide as part of a wider consultation project.
+If you’d like more information about what constitutes consent, the ICO set up a comprehensive guide to GDPR as part of a wider consultation project.

-As previously outlined, consent given under the Data Protection Directive will continue to be valid under GDPR – but only if it meets incoming GDPR requirements.
-This means your company can no longer keep or use personal data that was provided to you without having met all GDPR requirements on consent.
+As previously outlined, consent given under the Data Protection Directive is valid under GDPR, but only if it meets GDPR requirements.
+This means your company cannot keep or use personal data which was provided to you without having met all GDPR requirements on consent.

 GDPR and children

-New GDPR standards indicate that someone under the age of 16 cannot actually give a company their consent in terms of data submission.
+GDPR standards indicate that someone under the age of 13 cannot give a company their consent in terms of data submission.
 Instead, companies must obtain consent from a person holding ‘parental responsibility’ for that individual.
-That might sound scary to companies offering child-friendly goods or services, but the truth is the new GDPR rules on child protection aren’t very different from existing DPA regulations.

 One of the most crucial aspects of GDPR is that it transcends the EU’s borders.
 Your company can be registered anywhere on the globe – but if you’re handling data that belongs to an individual within the EU, you will need to comply with all relevant aspects of the legislature.